FormatArc CSV to JSON conversion resultFormatArc CSV to JSON conversion result

 python3 csv2json.py < data.csv > data.json

 csv.DictReader uses the first row as headers automatically.
-Each row becomes a dictionary, and the list of dictionaries maps directly to a JSON array of objects.
+Each row becomes a dict, and the list of dicts maps to a JSON array of objects. ensure_ascii=False is important if your CSV contains non-ASCII characters (Japanese, accented Latin, emoji) — without it, those characters are escaped as sequences.

-The papaparse library is the go-to choice for CSV parsing in JavaScript (it is also what FormatArc uses internally):
+The papaparse library is the de facto standard for CSV parsing in JavaScript.
+It is also what FormatArc uses internally for the browser tool.

 const Papa = require("papaparse");